slyley07/gymBusy/README.md

 # gymBusiness
-This is our Elderly Gym Business
+This is our Single Gym Business
+The Gym website contain five pages: Home, About us,Classes Join Us.
+As well Thanks and Contact pages to redirect email message and information from the forms via Mandrill.

+Colaborators:
+Marcela Mariano Mosken
+Bradley Showalter